↑ Slide Guide ↑ ↑ Slide Guide ↑

 This map sticks to the main trails, eliminating the secondary trail and wilderness deviations of the 4 Peak Circuit map.

-4 Peak Mt.
-Charleston Wilderness Circuit Adventure Overview
+Overview | 4 Peak Mt.
+Charleston Wilderness Circuit Adventure

-The 4-Peak Mt.
-Charleston Wilderness Circuit adventure outside of Las Vegas, Nevada is between 22 and 24 miles and includes over 6000ft elevation gain.
-I summited the peaks in the following order: Griffith Peak (11,056ft), Charleston Peak (11,918ft), Lee Peak (11,289ft) and finally, Mummy Mountain (11,528ft).
-I choose this order because I find it less demanding on the body to make the initial elevation gain up the steeper 4000ft ascent on the South Climb Trail to Griffith Peak and end with the more gradual North Loop / Trail Canyon descent.
+I choose this order because I find it less demanding on the body to make the initial elevation gain up the steeper 4000ft ascent on the South Loop Trail to Griffith Peak and end with the more gradual North Loop / Trail Canyon descent.
 This route works because I’ve discovered a little known a route that goes directly from the upper North Loop Trail to Mummy Mountain, avoiding descending and reascending about 1500ft near the end of this long journey.
 See full directions in the video on this page and the videos on the pages noted below.
 A note of warning: This adventure is more demanding than any marathon due to the elevation gain, so I suggest you be in your best marathon condition before taking it on.

 First Leg of the 4-Peak Mt.
 Charleston Wilderness Circuit Adventure Up to Griffith Peak Summit